bajicv/unix_intro/docs/making_files_and_dirs.md

 Now let's type something (e.g. *"Can't wait for quarantine to end"*) and press `Ctrl`+`X`.
 This will close the file, but `nano` will offer us to save it.
-When `nano` asks as if we want to save it we have to press `Y`, and then `nano` will ask as for "File Name to Write:".
+When `nano` asks as if we want to save it we have to press `Y`, and then `nano` will ask as for _"File Name to Write:"_.
 Let's name it as `my_first_file.txt`.
 After you typed it just press `Enter` and the file will be saved.
 Check if it is there with command `ls`.